Top 12 Hacks for Wheelchair Users

 Life Hacks for Your Home

-Instead of opting for a headframe that is upholstered or flat wood, choose a decorative frame made of bars with gaps.
-That way you won’t need to install a grab bar near the bed and can use the frame to help sit up, turn over, or get out of bed.
+Instead of opting for a headframe that is upholstered or flat wood, choose a decorative frame with gaps - that way you won’t need to install a grab bar near the bed and can use the frame to help sit up, turn over, or get out of bed.

-If you can’t afford to overhaul a bathroom to be accessible right now, an easy life hack is to clean out an old lotion bottle and fit it over your sink faucet.
+If you can’t afford to overhaul a bathroom to be accessible right now, an easy life hack is to clean out a plastic bottle and fit it over your sink faucet.
 This will allow the water to be diverted closer to the sink edge where you can more easily reach it until you find a better long-term solution.

 Plastic bags are getting phased out of many stores because of their negative impact on the environment, which means it is more important than ever to hold on to the ones you have!
 Instead of stuffing them all into one ugly master bag, consider putting them in old tissue boxes.
 It makes for easier storage and is less likely to fall off the shelf or hook where you stored the others.
 Aside from the many awesome uses of plastic bags, if you have a power chair, a plastic bag can be used to protect your joystick and other electrical components when it is raining.